Satori Cloud

 Manual copy and paste

-Simple at first, but it relies on someone remembering to update every copy.
+Simple at first, but it relies on someone remembering to update every copy whenever the source changes.

 Documentation checklists

-Useful for process control, but still easy to miss updates when teams are busy.
+Useful for process control, but still easy to miss updates when teams are busy or ownership changes.

 Move all docs into a dedicated platform

-This can work, but it may force teams away from the Confluence workflow they already use.
+This can work, but it may force teams away from the Confluence workflow they already use to draft, review, and maintain content.

-Keep Confluence as the source and publish selected pages as public docs.
+Keep Confluence as the source, then publish selected pages as a branded, customer-facing documentation website.

 How Satori Cloud helps

-Satori Cloud is being built to help teams keep Confluence as the source while publishing selected pages externally.
+Satori Cloud is being built to help teams keep Confluence as the source while giving customers a cleaner external docs experience.

 Step 1